walli545/ioBroker.time-switch/README.md

     * Value type can now be configured, this enables switching of real booleans and numbers (#19)
     * Added a new state for each schedule to disable/enable automatic switching (#24)
     * Added option to hide current value switch in widget (#23)
     * Switching of multiple states with one schedule.
-This allows the creation of groups for devices of the same type.
+This allows the creation of groups for devices of the same type
     * Added translations to widget (#35)
     * Fixed widget not working on Safari and fully browser